phantomics/april/README.md

 ## Setting a Custom Output Stream

 April has a special system variable called `⎕ost` that you can use to set a custom destination for printed output.
-Normally, data output using `(april-p)` or values assigned to the quad character like `⎕←1 2 3` is sent to the `*standard-output*` stream.
+Normally, data output using `(april-p)` or values assigned to the quad character like `⎕←1 2 3` are sent to the `*standard-output*` stream.
 You can change this as follows:

 ```lisp
 * (let* ((out-str (make-string-output-stream))